Data and ETL Design Guidelines

 output, datastore…), containing a module for each data source.
 Each data source

-has a short name that is used everywhere throughout the project, composed of
+has a short name that is used everywhere throughout the project and is composed of

 the reporting agency and the form number or another identifying abbreviation: